EmmaSteinman/proj2/src/userprog/DESIGNDOC.md

 > you arrange for the elements of argv[] to be in the right order?
 > How do you avoid overflowing the stack page?

-  * First we get parse the arguments from the parameter into an array.
+  * First we parse the arguments from the parameter into an array.
 We pass this into our function which then sets up the stack.
 It pushes each argument onto the stack in the order in which it is in the array.
 Then we add null bits to ensure word alignment.
 We then iterate through the argument array once more but pushing the address of the argument instead of the argument itself.
 Since we are putting pointers to the arguments, the order of the arguments themselves are not important, as long as the addresses and arguments are in the same order.

 #### RATIONALE/JUSTIFICATION